JosephNaberhaus/go-mitizen/README.md

 `--log`: Write log messages to the *logs.txt* file in the working directory for debugging.

+`--dry`: Print the commit message without performing a commit (useful for debugging)

 ## Configuration
 A configuration file will be looked for at `config.gz.json` in the root of the current repository.
 If this is not found then a global config will be looked for at `~config.gz.json`.